fmasic/Programming-languages/README.md

 - **Puzzle Generation**: Every run provides a brand-new Sudoku problem that can be solved.
 - **Real-Time Validation**: Player input is validated in real time to make sure it complies with Sudoku rules.
 - **Automatic Solver**: Solves any Sudoku puzzle by using created algorithm.
+- **Three chances**: User is allowed to make no more than three mistakes.
+- **Clear board**: Deletes every input given by the user, allowing a fresh start.
+- **Timer**: Tracks the time taken to solve a puzzle.
 - **Hints**: Offers users hints in case they run into difficulties.
 - **Multi-Language**: Implemented in C#, Python, and JavaScript.